Trust and Security is Important to us!

 • Official Site.
 Consider using “official site” in your ad copy.
 An ad title like “Burton Official Site” can draw clicks away from wanna-be competitors and significantly increase your CTR.

 • Landing Pages.
-Make sure the contents of your landing page matches the expectations of your would-be customers.
+Ensure your landing page’s contents match your would-be customers’ expectations.
 Nobody likes clicking on an ad for blankets and getting a page for shoes, or even worse, seeing the dreaded 404 error page.

 • Offers.
-In a recent analysis of offers run in skin care ads, we found that 34% of ads mentioned free shipping, 29% mentioned a sale, 22% included claims, and 13% offered free product.
-Highlighting offers like these can make your ad more enticing and potentially increase clicks as a result.
+In a recent analysis of offers run in skin care ads, we found that 34% of ads mentioned free shipping, 29% noted a sale, 22% included claims, and 13% offered free products.
+Highlighting offers like these can make your ad more enticing and increase clicks.

-You don’t want your competitors bidding on your brand terms—but you may want to bid on your competitors’ terms.
+You don’t want your competitors bidding on your brand terms—but you may wish to bid on your competitors’ terms.

 • Ad Copy.
 Do not use the brand in the title or description of your ad, or you will get your ad taken down.

 • Comparisons.
-Make sure that your ad is focused on comparing yourself to the competitor’s product or brand in a legal, non-derogatory way.
+Ensure that your ad focuses on comparing yourself to the competitor’s product or brand in a legal, non-derogatory way.

 • Display URL.
-Use their brand in your display URL.
-This will make your ad relevant, protecting your Quality Score (e.g., mydomain.com/yourbrand-vs-theirbrand).
+Use their brand in your display URL to make your ad relevant and protect your Quality Score (e.g., mydomain.com/yourbrand-vs-theirbrand).

 • Landing Page.
-Make sure the landing page is targeted to the comparison that you espouse in your ad.
+Ensure the landing page targets the comparison you espouse in your ad.
 It must thoughtfully and accurately compare your features and benefits.
-If you can, find a third party who has done the comparison for you.
+Find a third party who has done the comparison for you.

 First of all, identify your potential partners:

-• Affiliates.
-Affiliates are partners who send visitors to the brand holder’s website through a referral link.
-Online retailers commonly work with partners in this way through affiliate networks such as Rakuten or Commission Junction.
-Examples include coupon code websites, bloggers, or review sites.
+• Affiliates are partners who send visitors to the brand holder’s website through a referral link.
+Online retailers commonly work with partners through affiliate networks such as Rakuten or Commission Junction.
+Examples include coupon code websites.

-• Resellers.
-“Resellers' ' is just a fancy term for affiliates who refer leads instead of direct purchases.
-The leads captured by the reseller are sent to the brand holder for conversion.
+• “Resellers” is a fancy term for affiliates who refer leads instead of direct purchases.
+The reseller captures leads and sends them to the brand holder for conversion.
 We often see resellers operating in finance, insurance, and telecom.
-An interesting nuance to this type of relationship is that the reseller will usually have authorization to use the brand in its URL, for example: “www.verizonfiosbundles.com” or “www.buyverizon.com.”
+An interesting nuance to this type of relationship is that the reseller usually has the authorization to use the brand in its URL, for example: “www.verizonfiosbundles.com” or “www.buyverizon.com.”

 • Partners.
 Travel services (such as hotels) work through online travel agencies like Priceline or Expedia.

 • Franchisees or Dealers.
-A franchisee (or dealer) relationship is a brick-and-mortar concept commonly found in automotive or education, where there is a physical, in- market store.
-In these arrangements, the dealer has certain marketing rights restricted to a geographic boundary.
+A franchisee (or dealer) relationship is a brick-and-mortar concept commonly found in automotive or education, where there is a physical, in-market store.
+The dealer has certain marketing rights restricted to a geographic boundary in these arrangements.

 Working collaboratively with your partners can help you dominate the first page of search results, drive more revenue, manage costs, and build your brand.
-By carefully selecting a group of your best affiliates and other partners to work closely alongside you, you can use this powerful cost-cutting technique that can also boost clicks and sales.
-Let’s dig a bit deeper into tactics that will help you better control search engine results and your CPC prices by coordinating your brand bidding with partners and affiliates.
-Here are the basics:
+By carefully selecting a group of your best affiliates and other partners to work closely alongside you, you can use this powerful cost-cutting technique to boost clicks and sales.

-• Identify a group of affiliates that you will allow to bid on your brand.
+• Identify a group of affiliates you will allow to bid on your brand.

-• In your contracts, clearly spell out that no affiliate can rank above you in branded PPC.
+• In your contracts, spell that no affiliate can rank above you in branded PPC.

 • Ensure affiliates have more relevant ad copy than your competitors by helping them to describe your products and services in depth in their ads and landing pages.